johnpuddephatt/hidinginplainsight/src/cinemas/paramount-theatre.md

 description_extended: >-
   Many people remember the Paramount for its deep carpets and snazzy staff uniforms.
 "You got two films, a stage show and of course, the organ" said K.W.
-  Neale "about three and a half hours of pur entertainment".
+  Neale "about three and a half hours of pure entertainment".
 In 1963 and in 1964 it staged concerts by The Beatles.
-It had various alterations made while it was an Odeon, its auditorium was twinned in 1969, in 1978 a third screen was added, using space that had been the Paramount Restaurant.
+It had various alterations made while it was an Odeon; its auditorium was twinned in 1969 and in 1978 a third screen was added, using space that had been the Paramount Restaurant.
 In 1988 the Odeon was refurbished and made into a 5-screen cinema, but it finally closed in 2001.
 The building is now a store, opening first as a Primark in August 2005 and now occupied by Sports Direct.

   __